|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 2: Antananarivo

-After breakfast, we are taken on an excursion to Ambohimanga (UNESCO Cultural site), where the former Merina monarchs had their summer palaces until the last century.
+After breakfast and our welcome briefing, we enjoy the scenic drive to Ambohimanga (UNESCO Cultural site), where the former Merina monarchs had their summer palaces until the last century.
 It's a beautiful and peaceful place with lovely views over the highlands; and a perfect way of gaining some insight into the fascinating and turbulent history of the Malagasy people.
 We return to Tana in time for lunch.

 Day 3: Madagascar Highlands

-We leave in the morning for our trip to Antsirabe, through the highlands of Madagascar.
+After breakfast we enjoy our drive to Antsirabe, through the highlands of Madagascar.
 On the way, we see the typical highland landscapes of rice fields and Malagasy (pronounced Malagash) architecture.
-In the afternoon, we reach Antsirabe, a beautiful town situated at an altitude of 4,900 ft (1,493 m).
-We explore the city by pousse-pousse (rickshaw).
-Overnight in Antsirabe.

 Day 4: To Ranomafana Rainforest via Ambositra

 Today is a long travel day.
-After an early breakfast, we begin our journey to Ranomafana Rainforest begins with a drive south to Ambositra (which means "Place of Eunuchs"), where we see fine local woodcarvers.
+After an early breakfast, we begin our journey to Ranomafana Rainforest with a drive south to Ambositra (which means "Place of Eunuchs").
+Here where we see fine local woodcarvers.
 We continue onward to Imahasoavahiny where we enjoy a local lunch overlooking the picturesque Ambohimahasoa village.

 Day 5: Ranomafana Rainforest

-A short drive to the south takes us to Fianarantsoa (locally abbreviated to Fianar), Fianarantosoa has long been known as the academic and intellectual center of Madagascar and has recently become the wine-making center of the island.
+A short drive to the south takes us to Fianarantsoa (locally abbreviated to Fianar).
+Fianar has long been known as the academic and intellectual center of Madagascar.
 It is a charming town, dominated by the backdrop of 4,500-foot (1,372 m) Mount Kianjasoa.
-The city has a highlands feel and evenings here can get chilly.
-Overnight in Fianar.

-The morning is spent in Isalo National Park, which encompasses the wildly eroded Jurassic sandstone massif.
-The park is characterized by alternating flat grassy plains and sandstone ridges dotted with palm trees and pachypodiums, commonly known as "elephant's foot".
+Today we enjoy our time hiking and exploring Isalo National Park.
+The park encompasses the wildly eroded Jurassic sandstone massif and is characterized by alternating flat grassy plains and sandstone ridges dotted with palm trees and pachypodiums, commonly known as "elephant's foot".
 The landscape has been sculpted by wind and water into fanciful hoodoos that appear to have eyes, ears, noses and beaks.

-Day 11: Tulear, Fort Dauphin, to Berenty Reserve
+Day 10: Fly to Fort Dauphin, Nahampoana Reserve

-This morning we visit an arboretum that features spiny forests thriving in the southern arid region, before we transfer to the airport for the flight to Fort Dauphin.
-From the beautiful town of Fort Dauphin set amidst windswept green hills, blue seas and fine beaches, we transfer to Berenty Reserve.
+This morning we leave early for our flight to the beautiful town of Fort Dauphin set amidst windswept green hills, blue seas and fine beaches.

 Day 14: Fly to Antananarivo

-We spend the day going deeper into the reserve, looking for the famous three foot tall indri, the largest of the lemur species and living for up to 80 years.
-They can jump upwards of 30 feet!
-Early in the morning, it is possible to hear it's haunting song which can be heard for several miles.
-We will be on the watch for grey bamboo lemurs, re-fronted lemurs and chameleon's, of which eight species are found here.
+Today we go deeper into the reserve, looking for the famous three foot tall indri, the largest of the lemur species which can live for up to 30 years and can jump upwards of 30 feet!
+Early in the morning, it is possible to hear their haunting song which can be heard for several miles.
+We will be on the watch for grey bamboo lemurs, common brown lemurs, diademed sifakas and chameleon's, of which eight species are found here.
 There are 24 species of amphibians including some endemic to this reserve.
-Bird life is also abundant and we will spend much of the day hiking in the reserve.
-Overnight in Perinet.
+Bird life is also abundant.
+After a late lunch we enjoy some free time before a visit to lemur island.

-Depart reserve mid morning for a leisurely drive back to Antananarivo.
-Free time in the afternoon for last minute shopping before our farewell dinner.
-Overnight in Antananarivo.
+After a leisurely morning, we drive back to Antananarivo.
+This afternoon, enjoy some free time for last minute shopping before our farewell dinner.

 Day 18: Depart Antananarivo

-Today you are transferred to the airport for your departure flight.
+Today you are transferred to the airport in time for your departure flight.

 1-800-741-7956 North America • 0808-234-1714 United Kingdom • 416-588-5000 Worldwide